Rugby Challenge (South Africa)

-The competition is played at roughly the same time as Super Rugby each season, and features a combination of Super Rugby players returning from injury, reserve players attempting to maintain their fitness levels and younger players trying to break through to the Super Rugby or Currie Cup sides.
-It therefore serves as an important developmental competition for South African rugby.
+The competition was played at roughly the same time as Super Rugby each season, and featured a combination of Super Rugby players returning from injury, reserve players attempting to maintain their fitness levels and younger players trying to break through to the Super Rugby or Currie Cup sides.
+It therefore served as an important developmental competition for South African rugby.

 Format

-The sixteen teams are geographically divided into two sections – a North Section and a Southern Section.
+The sixteen teams were geographically divided into two sections – a North Section and a Southern Section.
 Each team would play the other teams in their section once during the regular season, either at home or away.
 Some fixtures were moved to a neutral venue as part of a "SuperStack" initiative, where three matches—including a local amateur club match—were played at one site, with free entry available at these festivals to help promote rugby amongst all social strata.
 The winner and runner-up of each section would qualify to the Quarter Finals, along with the two third-placed teams with the best records.

 Teams

-The teams that compete in the Rugby Challenge are:
+The teams that competed in the Rugby Challenge were: